 Bengal is an active, social affectionate and extremely intelligent breed.
-Bengal is a perfect choice for families with children and cat-friendly dogs.
+Bengal is a perfect choice for families with children and cat-friendly dogs and is also considered hypoallergenic with little shedding.
 They tend to love their humans and act rather dog-like playing games like fetch and following their owners around watching their every movement.
 These cute kitties can be loving and loyal.

 Size: Alongside other hybrid cat breeds such as the Savannah, Bengal cats are typically larger than the average house cat.
 Males on average weigh between 4.5–6.8 kg (10–15 lb) and females 3.6–5.4 kg (8–12 lb).He is an athlete: agile and graceful with a strong, muscular body, as befits a cat who looks as if he belongs in the jungle.
 His broad head is a modified wedge shape, longer than it is wide, with rounded contours.
 Atop it are medium-size to small ears that are relatively short, set toward the side of the head.
 Large oval eyes are almost round.
 Joining the head to the body is a long, muscular neck.